-While hotel rooms offer privacy, with lots of services, and an opportunity to get away from the group, we have found that our 7 bedroom mountain home is more intimate.
-Our home, and others like it inspire people to congregate over drinks and down time, play pool, sit at the bar and chat, or stay up for some late night conversation.
+While hotel rooms offer privacy and an opportunity to get away from the group, we have found that our 7 bedroom mountain home is far more inviting.
+Our home, and others like it inspire people to congregate over drinks and during down time people play pool, sit at the bar and chat, and stay up for some late night conversation.
 Being in a home together creates the opportunity for those organic interactions walking to the refrigerator or gathering around the kitchen island while still allowing for privacy.
 Introverts who need to recharge from group activities have the option to retire to their rooms.
-Some of this would not happen if people were lodged in hotel rooms.
+Some of this would not happen if people were locked away in hotel rooms.

 However you decide to do it, think about the message your accommodations are sending to your team.
+And if the environment is well suited to help you accomplish your why.